Diversion2k22/Samarpan/CONTRIBUTION.md

 5) ***Defining Strings:***  All the elements inside the xml file under android:text="" should not be harcoded text.
-Define all the text inside strings.xml with proper naming convention: all the name inside a string elements should be like "type of view""what is the purpose of the view""which activty/fragment the view belongs to"
+Define all the text inside strings.xml with proper naming convention: all the name inside a string elements should be like "type of view" "_" "what is the purpose of the view" "__" "which activty/fragment the view belongs to"
          for eg: ```<string name="et_email_userLogin">Email</string>```

 # Guidelines for raising a new issue